rebeccal/ohsu-math630/labs/lab03.md

 ```

-* Save your observed $t$-statistic, and use `infer` to make a plot of the null t-distribution with a red line for your `obs_stat`, shading in both directions.
-Try adding `geom_vline()` to this object so you can add vertical lines where your two "critical t-values" are.
+* Save your observed $t$-statistic, and use `infer` to make a plot of the null t-distribution, using shade_p_value (shading in both directions) to show the critical values and regions of rejection.
+Try adding `geom_vline()` to see where your observed t-value falls.